shawenyao/jekyll-now/_posts/2018-09-24-Visualization-of-Stochastic_Processes.md

 comments: true
 ---

-Stochastic process makes for an excellent source of graphical beauty .
+Stochastic process makes for an excellent source of graphical beauty.

 In this demo, the dynamics of stochastic processes are shown along the three physical diemensions of:
 * $t$: time